Resources Directory

 Studies medical genderism and cisnormativity, discrimination, and economic and geographic barriers for accessing South Africa’s public health system for trans women.
 Proposes solutions of integrating trans-inclusive polices, expanding medical training, increase funding, develop intake forms and protocols that include gender diversity, and improve representation by hiring trans healthcare providers.

-The Grove is a Queer, Black and People of Colour owned business located in Chinatown South, the traditional and unceded territory of the Algonquin Anishinaabe.
+The Grove is a Queer, Black and People of Colour owned business located on the traditional and unceded territory of the Algonquin Anishinaabe.
 It's a safe, welcoming, and inclusive collective art space that houses creativity, empowerment, and mutual respect for queer and IBPOC artists and allies.

 This resource provides an overview of the services offered by The Ottawa Hospital's Gender Affirming Surgery Clinic, including patient pathways, surgical procedures, and answers to frequently asked questions.
 It is designed to guide transgender and non-binary patients through the process of accessing gender-affirming surgeries at TOH.